DoD-Platform-One/loki/README.md

 | sidecar.rules.watchClientTimeout | int | `60` | WatchClientTimeout: is a client-side timeout, configuring your local socket.
 If you have a network outage dropping all packets with no RST/FIN, this is how long your client waits before realizing & dropping the connection.
 Defaults to 66sec. |
 | sidecar.rules.logLevel | string | `"INFO"` | Log level of the sidecar container. |

-## Contributing

-Please see the [contributing guide](./CONTRIBUTING.md) if you are interested in contributing.